 I have performed here now with an array of the best singers in the world, most of them discovering Middle Temple Hall for the first time, and they all say the same thing: what a wonderful place to sing!

 Olaf Bär, Thomas Allen, Felicity Lott, Christoph Pregardien, Ian Bostridge, Simon Keenlyside, Sergei Leiferkus, Gerald Finley, Willard White, Robert Holl, Danielle De Niese – they all say it is one of the very best acoustics for song that they know.

 For the first concert in the 2016 season on January 21st I will be joined by the great British mezzo, Alice Coote.
 The first half of her programme is devoted to the greatest of all song composers, Franz Schubert and the second includes Elgar’s masterpiece, Sea Pictures.

-On October 26th we will celebrate the Shakespeare anniversary in style in our beautiful Elizabethan hall, in a programme curated by the director Sophie Hunter with the legendary Swedish mezzo soprano Anne Sofie von Otter and the leading British actor Benedict Cumberbatch.
+On October the 26th we will celebrate the Shakespeare anniversary in style in our beautiful Elizabethan hall, in a programme curated by Sophie Hunter with the legendary Swedish mezzo soprano Anne Sophie von Otter and a leading British actor as our Surprise Guest Reader.
 Tickets will be in high demand, I’m sure.

-Finally on December 5th, the British baritone of the moment, Roderick Williams, joins me for a programme he has specially devised for us entitled ‘An English Winter Journey’.
-It is a reflection in English song on Schubert’s Winterreise, with twenty four songs by many others including Britten, Elgar, Finzi, Gurney, Howells and Vaughan Williams.
-They follow the mood and themes of each of the twenty four settings Schubert chose for his Winter Journey.
+Finally on December the 5th, the British baritone of the moment, Roderick Williams, joins me for a programme entitled ‘An English Winter Journey’.
+It is a reflection in English song of Schubert’s ‘Winterreise’, with a corresponding twenty four songs by among many others Britten, Elgar, Finzi, Gurney, Howells, and Vaughan Williams.

 Altogether a bumper season, so do join us for one or all of these rather special concerts.
 A glass of wine is included in the ticket price and you will be given a warm welcome!